-Purple may not be for everyone but thesebusiness cards for Intu demonstrate that combined with grey it works very well and becomes, perhaps, more gender neutral.
+Purple may not be for everyone but thesebusiness cards for Intu demonstrate that combined with grey it works very well and becomes, perhaps, more gender-neutral.

 The business card for Louisville interior design company Bella Casa pays homage to the city’s Victorian homes and French influence.
-These feminine, nostalgic and sentimental attributes are visually communicated through the choice of purple.
+This feminine, nostalgic and sentimental attributes are visually communicated through the choice of purple.

 Tips: Use caution with brown as it can remind people of dirt.
-On the other hand it’s also great to cover up dirt if the product you’re branding has anything to do with soil, dirt or mud.
+On the other hand, it’s also great to cover up dirt if the product you’re branding has anything to do with soil, dirt, or mud.

 This visual identity for Clay draws on a brown color palette and uncoated material texture – and fittingly so given it’s a museum of ceramic arts and crafts.
 The brown communicates the earthiness and honesty of the base materials.